 Once a Will contest is filed, the filing has the effect of freezing the continued administration of the estate until the Will contest is resolved.
 Further, the individual filing the Will contest carries the evidentiary burden of proving the grounds as to why the Will should be set aside.
 Therefore, facts applicable to the case, as well as solid evidence, play a critical role in the pursuit of a Will contest.

-Under Virginia law, a Will presented to the probate clerk’s office for recordation is presumed to be validly executed and representative of the intentions of the deceased person (“testator”) with regard to disposition of real and personal properties to named beneficiaries.
+Under Virginia law, a Will presented to the probate clerk’s office for recordation is presumed to be validly executed and representative of the intentions of the deceased person (“testator”) with regard to the disposition of real and personal properties to named beneficiaries.
 Thus, a person seeking to contest the Will carries the burden of proving why the Will fails.

 The lawyers at Poole Brooke Plumlee PC are specialized in Will contests and other estate litigation.
 We have represented individuals seeking to contest Wills, and we have defended Executors of Wills who are named in Will contests.